 Memory & Drive Upgrades for your PC: Make Your Devices Fast Again!

-Memory upgrades for PCs are lifesavers in our fast-developing online environment.
+Memory and solid state drive upgrades for PCs are lifesavers in our fast-developing online environment.
 Today's more sophisticated and powerful software programs and Internet websites use more and more of your system's Dynamic Random Access Memory (DRAM).
 As a result, a computer that was sufficiently fast just a few years ago may have become significantly slower today.

 Now, what exactly is DRAM and why is it important for my computer?
 Why, I'm glad you asked.

-In a nutshell, every time a computer loads or opens a program, a file, a video, a picture, etc. it is placed into the computer's DRAM.
-This simply means that it has been put in the computer's temporary storage area so that the central processing unit can access that information much more quickly then from the hard disk drive/solid state drive.
-The more DRAM a computer has installed, the faster the processor can "process" that information.
+In a nutshell, every time a PC loads or opens a program, a file, a video, a picture, etc., the central processing unit sends this information into the computer's DRAM.
+The more DRAM a computer has installed, the faster that information can be processed.

-Pretty much all computers in today's market utilize what's called 64-bit architecture and come with between 8GB - 12GB of DRAM.
-But their motherboards can actually utilize up to 16GB - 32GB of DRAM.
+Pretty much all PC in today's market utilize what's called 64-bit architecture and come with between 8GB - 12GB of DRAM, but their motherboards can actually utilize up to 16GB - 32GB.
 So as you can see, you're already at a serious disadvantage right out of the gate!
-Adding more DRAM to a machine will make it respond much faster, save you time (and then maybe some money?) and aggravation, and it simply makes sense.
+Adding more to a PC will produce much faster responses, thus save you time and aggravation (and maybe some money?), and it simply makes sense.
 Does it not?

-High-capacity data applications along with more powerful and sophisticated software programs and websites not only influence the speed of your PC, but they can also lead to lockups (freezing) and the constant need to reboot your PC.
-To tackle these issues, Upper Cape Cod PC Services can help you decide how much more DRAM your computer would require to bring it up to its peak performance.
+High-capacity data applications along with more powerful and sophisticated software programs and websites not only influence the speed of your PC, but they can also lead to lockups (freezing) and the constant need to reboot.
+To tackle these issues, Upper Cape Cod PC Services can help you decide how much more DRAM your PC would require to bring it up to its peak performance.